How to Create a Working PHP Mail() Script for a Contact Form?

 Giving your visitors an easy way to reach you is a fundamental feature that every modern site should have.
 As such, having a working contact form is a must nowadays.
-In this article, we will show you how to set up a PHP contact form on your website and we will even provide you with a free PHP email script which you can download and use.
+In this article, we will show you how to set up a PHP contact form on your website and we will even provide you with a free PHP email script that you can download and use.

 Is There a Difference Between PHPMailer and the PHP Mail() Function?